-We respect and value input and desires of parents and encourage them to be part of the decision making process for their child.
+We respect and value input and desires of parents and encourage them to be part of the decision-making process for their child.
 We work with parents and intervention professionals to share valuable knowledge and expertise.
 Our staff is committed to receiving professional development in areas of child development and continuously learns more about various disabilities to help with inclusion of all children.
+Our centre is trained in the Zones of Regulation program also used in the Seine River School Division.
+The Circle of Security supported by Manitoba Early Learning and Child Care Program.
+Circle of Security is a province-wide initiative and a world-renowned, attachment-based theory program.